CuteWaterBeary/OSC-for-OBS/docs/development.md

 # Development

-This page shows how to run, build and test OSC for OBS
+This page shows you how to run, build and test OSC for OBS

 ## Basic Info